zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-seismic-configuration.md

 This page provides comprehensive configuration guidance for the SEISMIC algorithm in OpenSearch neural sparse search.

-SEISMIC is an approximate nearest neighbor (ANN) algorithm designed to accelerate neural sparse vector queries by organizing documents into clusters with summary vectors, enabling efficient pruning during search operations.
+SEISMIC is an **A**pproximate **N**earest **N**eighbor (ANN) algorithm designed to accelerate neural sparse vector queries by organizing documents into clusters with summary vectors, enabling efficient pruning during search operations.
 Unlike traditional neural sparse search that relies solely on inverted indexes, SEISMIC maintains both a forward index of sparse vectors and clustered posting lists to achieve significant query performance improvements.

 ## Prerequisites

 Before configuring SEISMIC, ensure you have:

-- OpenSearch 2.15 or later with the neural-search plugin installed
+- OpenSearch 2.11 or later with the neural-search plugin installed
-- Sufficient cluster resources for SEISMIC index building and caching
+- Sufficient cluster resources (CPU & JVM memory) for SEISMIC index building and caching
-- Understanding that SEISMIC is an indexing and query optimization technique, not a model

 ## Index configuration

 ### Enable SEISMIC for an index

-To use SEISMIC, you must enable sparse ANN at the index level:
+To use SEISMIC, you must enable sparse setting at the index level:

 ```json
 PUT /seismic-documents